-Building of any structure, platform, stage or other item within a living unit must be approved through the Dean of Students office prior to construction.
+Building of any structure, platform, stage or other item within a living unit must be approved through the Dean of Students office prior to construction and the Crawfordsville fire department.

 Lofting of Beds

 College supplied bed frames may be lofted to best utilize student room space provided the lofted bed is supported safely with support rails, 18 inches remain from any sprinkler head, 36 inches remain between the mattress and ceiling, and the bed is no more than 48 inches in width.